 5 Photos, 5 Stories: Bill, the Photographer (#4)

-I mentioned in my “5 photos and 5 stories #1” that because of the immense sight of the Grand Canyon and my humble lens I was going to take easy on photograph.
+I mentioned in my “5 photos and 5 stories #1” that because of the immense sight of the Grand Canyon and my humble lens I was going to take easy on photographing at GC.

-This plan was quickly changed after I met Bill at the rim of the Canyon.
+This plan was quickly changed after I met Bill at the rim of GC.
 The evening of our arrival, hubby and I took a walk at the rim toward the village for dinner, where I met Bill.
 He was standing by the sidewalk of the rim busying with setting up his tripod, camera, and lens.
 I walked up to him with my Canon on my shoulder, “Are you going to shoot the sunset scene?”
 He replied, “This is the spot.”
-He took a looked at my camera and lens, then started talking to me.
+He took a looked at my camera and lens, I asked him the camera settings.
 Hubby has zero interest in photography, he left me there and continued his walk.

 Bill began his first shooting at around 6:00 pm while kept talking to me.
 He said, “I’m testing my camera/lens and watching the sun lights.
 20 minutes later when the sun gets down right above that canyon wall, I’m going to start shooting different spots of the canyon down there.”
 A few minutes later, Bill asked me to get my camera ready to aim at a particular spot (I didn’t expect to shoot with him) and felt the pressure.
 He said to me, “In about 5 minutes, the sun will be down there (he pointed to the spot) and you are going to aim at this one (he pointed to the spot down from the rim.).
 You can try with aperture between 7 to 9.”
 So he snapped first; I followed him.
 This went on for the next 30 minutes.
 He said, “When you go back to your hotel, look through these shots from your laptop and compare them, then come back here the next day and do it again and again to get better pictures.
 That is how you learn.
 Remember the sun light won’t be the same when you are back next time.”